 Architecture Registration Exam (ARE) pass rates for UWM can be found here.

-The National Architectural Accrediting Board (NAAB) has formally granted the Architecture program at the University of Wisconsin – Milwaukee School of Architecture and Urban Planning the full six-year term of accreditation, following their visit in spring 2011.
+The National Architectural Accrediting Board (NAAB) has formally granted the Architecture program at the University of Wisconsin – Milwaukee School of Architecture and Urban Planning the full eight-year term of accreditation, following their visit in spring 2017.